lfelberg/movie-list/README.md

 [Gist link](https://gist.github.com/beth/f447b5a6c9e3ce292469307e515f5cb1)

-- [ ] Add an input field for users to add movies.
+- [Complete] Add an input field for users to add movies.
-- [ ] Display only user added movies, not the hardcoded data.
+- [Complete] Display only user added movies, not the hardcoded data.

 ### Level 3

 [Gist link](https://gist.github.com/beth/2513507e9233161a5b0ba1adb7434ffa)

-- [ ] Add a button to each list item that allows the user to toggle a 'watched' property.
+- [Complete] Add a button to each list item that allows the user to toggle a 'watched' property.
-- [ ] Add two buttons to allow the users to toggle between a list of 'watched' movies and movies 'to watch'.
+- [Complete] Add two buttons to allow the users to toggle between a list of 'watched' movies and movies 'to watch'.

 ### Level 4